jpb06/gapi-oauth-react-hooks/README.md

 ## Log

+- 1.0.7 : Improving example in readme.
+- 1.0.6 : Moving type GapiState to its own file.
+- 1.0.5 : Exporting type GapiState.
+- 1.0.4 : Removing the GapiState enum; replacing it with a type to simplify rendering in react components.
 - 1.0.3 : Misc: readme alterations.
 - 1.0.2 : It's es5 we want to publish...
 Yes.
 - 1.0.1 : Fixing typos.